Lucio-Calabro/Lucio-Calabro/README.md

 I have hands-on experience building end-to-end projects using Python, SQL (PostgreSQL), Apache Airflow for orchestration and AWS.
 Currently, I am expanding my skill set by diving into Big Data ecosystems with Apache Spark and Databricks.

-:envelope: Here is my Linkedin profile "[Lucio Calabro](https://www.linkedin.com/in/luciocalabro)"
+:envelope: Here is my Linkedin profile [Lucio Calabro](https://www.linkedin.com/in/luciocalabro)

 ---